Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Discussion

 \section{Discussion}

-We have demonstrated the concept of a platform for individual health risk assessment, which exploits the same proximity data from mobile devices that exposure notification apps rely upon but is substantially better at identifying infectious individuals.
+We have demonstrated a platform concept for individual health risk assessment, which exploits the same proximity data from mobile devices that exposure notification apps rely upon but is substantially better at identifying infectious individuals.
 It achieves these gains by assimilating crowdsourced data from diverse sources into an epidemiological model defined on a contact network.
 Network DA provides informative and actionable risk assessments for individuals, even when only a modest fraction of the population uses the app necessary to obtain proximity data.
-When the user base is sufficiently large (covering around 75\% of the population), the platform can be used to tailor interventions that are more efficient for epidemic management and control than lockdowns or TTI.
-For example, with a user base covering 75\% of the population and users tested every 20 days, simulations for NYC showed that risk-tailored self-isolation achieves epidemic control with 63\% fewer deaths than during NYC's lockdown, with typically only 5--10\% of the population in isolation at any given time.
-This risk-tailored isolation approach is also more effective in preventing infections and deaths than TTI that uses the same network and diagnostic testing data.
+The accuracy of the risk assessments is largely independent of the fraction of the population using the platform and of the user base topology; it improves with increasing diagnostic test rates, as should be expected.